How is HAE impacting your child?

 BOBBI: For other caregivers dealing with HAE, I think the biggest thing you could do is just be supportive and try to understand even if you don't truly understand what that person is going through.
 But just be there, and love them through it.

 JASON: My advice to a new caregiver is to ask a lot of questions, get a lot of answers, and don't be scared to ask questions.
 There's a lot of people out there that can help, have answers, that they have gone through in their life.
 It may help them out.

 PAM: I would tell caregivers first of all, if you don't have HAE, is to find out about it, to-to know what's going on, and what things need to be done because sometimes those attacks can be an emergency or a life-threatening situation.
 So, you need to be prepared about what needs to happen for the person who is having the attack.
 And then I think it's to be sensitive to what's going on with them, to find out or look for clues as to when they might be having attacks coming on, and they may not even recognize it themselves.

 JUAN: What I would like say to other caregivers is don't lose hope.
 There is support out there.
 There is help out there, and there's a community of people that have gone through the same exact situation that you are in, and there are people that you can talk to.

 NARRATOR: TAKHZYRO may cause serious side effects, including allergic reactions.
 Call your healthcare provider or get emergency help right away if you have any of the following symptoms: wheezing, difficulty breathing, chest tightness, fast heartbeat, faintness, rash, and/or hives.
-The most common side effects seen with TAKHZYRO were injection site reactions (pain, redness, and bruising), upper respiratory infection, and headache.
+The most common side effects seen with TAKHZYRO were injection site reactions (pain, redness, and bruising), upper respiratory infection, headache, rash, dizziness, diarrhea, and muscle aches.
 These are not all the possible side effects of TAKHZYRO.
 For more information, ask your healthcare provider or pharmacist.